opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 ## Potential use cases

-You can use remote-backed storage for the following purposes:
+You can use remote-backed storage to:

-- To restore red clusters or indexes.
+- Restore red clusters or indexes.
-- To recover all data up to the last acknowledged write, regardless of replica count, if `index.translog.durability` is set to `request`.
+- Recover all data up to the last acknowledged write, regardless of replica count, if `index.translog.durability` is set to `request`.

 ## Benchmarks

-The OpenSearch team has run remote store using multiple workload options available within the [OpenSearch Benchmark (OSB)](https://opensearch.org/docs/latest/benchmark/index/) tool.
-This section summarizes the benchmark results for the following OSB workloads:
+The OpenSearch Project has run remote store using multiple workload options available within the [OpenSearch Benchmark](https://opensearch.org/docs/latest/benchmark/index/) tool.
+This section summarizes the benchmark results for the following workloads:

 - [StackOverflow](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/so)
 - [HTTP logs](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/http_logs)
 - [NYC taxis](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/nyc_taxis),

-Each workload was tested using multiple cluster configurations.
-Indexed data was added to each cluster using varying numbers of bulk indexing clients.
-This simulates a high level of requests made to the cluster concurrently.
+Each workload was tested against multiple bulk indexing client configurations in order to simulate varying degrees of request concurrency.

-Your results may vary based on your cluster topology, hardware used, shard count, and merge settings.
+Your results may vary based on your cluster topology, hardware, shard count, and merge settings.

-### Cluster, shard, & test configuration
+### Cluster, shard, and test configuration

-For these benchmarks, we used the following cluster, shard, and test configuration.
+For these benchmarks, we used the following cluster, shard, and test configuration:

-* Node types: Three nodes, one data, one ingest, and one cluster manager node
+* Node types: Three nodes---one data, one ingest, and one cluster manager node
-* Node instance: AWS EC2 r6g.xlarge
+* Node instance: Amazon EC2 r6g.xlarge
-* OpenSearch Benchmark host: Single AWS EC2 m5.2xlarge
+* OpenSearch Benchmark host: Single Amazon EC2 m5.2xlarge instance
-* Shard configuration: 3 shards with 1 replica
+* Shard configuration: Three shards with one replica
 * The `repository-s3` plugin installed with the default S3 settings

 ### StackOverflow